Opportunity knocks and the Community Resource Center delivers.

 “So what are you guys going to do with the office after the election?” she asked.
-Cause they had ideas for 2021…
+Cause she had ideas for 2021…

 The Local Community Resource Center opened this January to connect neighbors in need with services and resources that can help them, including: rent rebates, SEPTA rail passes, low income assistance programs, utility assistance/signup, meals and food insecurity programs, COVID masks/information, unemployment info (including PUA) and job training/housing for ex-offenders.

 Not just information!
 Neighbors can apply from here via free printer, fax and internet.
 Best part is, one-on-one support — basically a given, considering COVID guidelines in such a small space.
 Office services are by appointment only, naturally, so Sheena and Lenora can stagger slots (and sanitize between visitors).

 They’re also using the space outside the office, lining the sidewalk with Meal Kits for school kids every Monday, and a general food pantry every 3rd Thursday.
 And this is just for starters!
 Quincy Lyons from Representative Darisha Parker’s office recently donated a bunch of backpacks, while Sew Philly Face Masks has reached out to offer quality cloth masks to give away.

 Sheena’s taking the lead, working on partnerships with groceries, churches, businesses – even COVID vaccine providers.
 “It’s all connected, Sheena said.
 Indeed, home, food, work and health are all basic needs for human happiness and survival.